-CNR recently beat earnings and the stock price was rewarded from it as well.
+Canadian National Railway TSE:CNRNYSE:CNI recently beat earnings and the stock price was rewarded from it as well.
 In the span of a week the stock is up already 6%.
 CNR has a consistent track record of growing its dividend annually making it a Canadian Dividend Aristocrat.
-With an average dividend growth above 10% annually, it also makes it a member of the 10/10 investing rule thus a excellent investment for dividend growth.
+With an average dividend growth over 10% annually, it also makes it a member of the 10-10 investing rule thus an excellent investment for dividend growth.

 The dividend growth graph is showing a few hiccups all within a 10 year period.
 In 2001, there was an anomaly and I could not find the reason for the higher payment either.
-It followed with a couple of flat years and it did the same during the 2008/2009 economic down turn.
-That’s a little too much struggle for me when I just look at the dividends – it lack consistency.
+It followed with a couple of flat years and it did the same during the 2008/2009 economic downturn.
+That’s a little too much struggle for me when I just look at the dividends – it lacks consistency.